Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/proposal/management.md

 | 1L ice pack   | £5            |
 | wood and plastic for laser cutting  | £15 |
 |material for 3D printer |£20|
-£5 for the 1L ice pack
-£15 for wood and plastic for lasercutting
-£20 for material cost of 3D printes

 ## The timeline